 In the past, fly ash was released into the air through the smokestack, but laws now require that most emissions of fly ash be captured by pollution control devices.
 In the United States, fly ash and bottom ash are generally stored near power plants or placed in landfills.
-Pollution leaching from ash storage and landfills into groundwater and several large impoundments of ash that ruptured are environmental concerns.
+Pollution leaching from coal ash storage and landfills into groundwater and several large impoundments of coal ash that ruptured are environmental concerns.

 Reducing the environmental effects of coal use

 The Clean Air Act and The Clean Water Act require industries to reduce pollutants released into the air and water.